What are user certificates?

 The certificate applicant must be associated to the RWTH Aachen University.

-Electronic signatures generated with cryptographic keys associated with the DFN-PKI Global user certificates (also known as S/MIME certificates) have the status "advanced electronic signature", according to the German Signature Act.
+Electronic signatures generated with cryptographic keys associated with user certificates issued from the afore mentioned CAs (also known as S/MIME certificates) have the status "advanced electronic signature", according to the German Signature Act.